Types of presentations

 Early Bird Rate: September 3 - October 1

 Regular Rate: October 2 - October 29

 Members & Undergrads

-Education session submissions are open until Tuesday, October 29, 2019.
+Education session submissions are now closed.
 We are looking for presentations on a variety of topics related to extended orientation programming, staffing, logistics, and more.
 Check out the 2019 EOI Educational Programs guidelines for for presentation types, submission criteria and potential topic ideas.